Khanzahizmar15/Identifikasi-penyakit-daun-apel/README.md

-🍏 Apple Leaf Disease Detection using Convolutional Neural Network (CNN) Final Project — Computer Vision
+🍏 Apple Leaf Disease Detection using Convolutional Neural Network (CNN) 🎓 Final Project — Computer Vision
 Name: Nurul Hizmar Khanza
 NIM: 2155301111
 Class: 4 TI A
+Department: Informatics Engineering
-Department of Informatics Engineering, Politeknik Caltex Riau
+Institution: Politeknik Caltex Riau
 Year: 2025

 📌 Background
-Apple crops are vulnerable to several diseases, with Powdery Mildew and Rust being among the most common.
-These diseases can significantly affect the health and yield of apple trees if not detected early.
+Apple crops are susceptible to various plant diseases, with Powdery Mildew and Rust being among the most prevalent.
+These conditions can severely impact the health and yield of apple trees if not detected early.

-This project aims to utilize Computer Vision technology and Deep Learning, specifically Convolutional Neural Networks (CNNs), to automatically classify apple leaf images into the following categories:
+This project leverages Computer Vision and Deep Learning, specifically Convolutional Neural Networks (CNNs), to classify apple leaf images into the following categories:

 🟢 Healthy